avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 The *ctxA* and *ctxB* genes are usually found close together in the *V. cholerae* genome, in a region known as the **CTX region**.
 Practically 100% of 7PET isolates contain the CTX region in their chromosome, and so produce cholera toxin, and therefore cause a human host to suffer acute watery diarrhoea.
-Only a small number of non-pandemic/non-epidemic lineages of *V. cholerae*, most of which are relatively closely related to 7PET (e.g. L3, L9, Gulf Coast, Classical; see above), have *ctxA* and *ctxB* genes (`Chun et al 2009`_, `Hao et al 2023`_).
+Only a small number of non-epidemic lineages of *V. cholerae*, most of which are relatively closely related to 7PET (e.g. L3, L9, Gulf Coast, Classical; see above), have *ctxA* and *ctxB* genes (`Chun et al 2009`_, `Hao et al 2023`_).